netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-eks-elb.md

 After the Netscaler VPX instances are successfully deployed, you must edit the security groups to allow traffic from EKS node group security group.
 Also, you must change the EKS node group security group to allow traffic from VPX instances.

-### Deploy Citrix ingress controller
+### Deploy Netscaler ingress controller

-Deploy separate instance of Citrix ingress controller for each Netscaler VPX instance.
-Follow the [deployment instructions](deploy-cic-yaml.md) to deploy Citrix ingress controller.
+Deploy separate instance of Netscaler ingress controller for each Netscaler VPX instance.
+Follow the [deployment instructions](deploy-cic-yaml.md) to deploy Netscaler ingress controller.

 After the Netscaler VPX instance is up, you must set up a system user account on the Netscaler VPX instances.
-The system user account is used by Citrix ingress controller to log into the Netscaler VPX instances.
+The system user account is used by Netscaler ingress controller to log into the Netscaler VPX instances.
 For instruction to set up the system user account, see [Create System User Account for CIC in Netscaler](deploy-cic-yaml.md#create-system-user-account-for-citrix-ingress-controller-in-citrix-adc).

-1. Edit the Citrix ingress controller deployment YAML ([citrix-ingress-controller.yaml](/deployment/aws/manifest/citrix-ingress-controller.yaml)).
+1. Edit the Netscaler ingress controller deployment YAML ([citrix-ingress-controller.yaml](/deployment/aws/manifest/citrix-ingress-controller.yaml)).

     Replace `NS_IP` with the `Private NSIP` address of the respective Netscaler VPX instance.
 Also, provide the system user account user name and password that you have created on the Netscaler VPX instance.
 Once you edited the citrix-ingress-controller.yaml file, deploy the updated YAML file using the following command:

         kubectl apply -f citrix-ingress-controller .yaml

-1. Perform Step 1 on the second Citrix ingress controller instance.
+1. Perform Step 1 on the second Netscaler ingress controller instance.

 1. Ensure that both the pods are UP and running.
-Also, verify if Citrix ingress controller is able to connect to the respective Netscaler VPX instance using the logs:
+Also, verify if Netscaler ingress controller is able to connect to the respective Netscaler VPX instance using the logs:

         kubectl logs <cic_pod_name>

-After the Citrix ingress controller pods are deployed and running in the EKS cluster.
+After the Netscaler ingress controller pods are deployed and running in the EKS cluster.
 Any, Kubernetes Ingress resource configured with `citrix` ingress class is automatically configured on both the Netscaler VPX instances.

 ### Setup elastic load balancing